The 8th Day of Creation: introduction

 Datan is the dream and the goal of humanistic and secular mankind, based on science, technology and awareness of absolute importance of every individual.

 All these 3 flows, while entering the 8th Day, will absorb all most constructive things, which are existing now.
 The rest will be left in Metakh.
 The flow Metakh is gradually “folding up” and becomes irrelevant.
-In terms of many modern religions it is referred to the “end of the world”.

 At the beginning of the 8th Day of Creation, these three streams as if go their separate ways, which are independent and dissimilar.
 However, at the end of the 8th Day, before the start of the coming 9th Day, they converge again: